Featured Gallery

 Photographing Scotland

 Scotland provides so many opportunities for the photographer.
-The country’s diverse landscape moving across the lowlands to the Highlands continue to inspire my photography.
+The country’s diverse landscape moving across the lowlands to the Highlands continues to inspire my photography.
 The coastal areas, such as the Mull of Galloway, also offer up constantly changing vistas affected by the winds and tides.
-The human interaction with these places is what really fascinates me.
+The human interaction with these places is what fascinates me.

 Fortunately, the Scottish Borders are around an hour’s drive from where I live.
 The opportunity to regularly continue photography in southern Scotland is there.
-The northern areas also include plenty of potential too.
+The northern areas also include plenty of potential.
 The Outer Hebrides is one area of interest for future project development.
 It’s going to be a great project to contribute to over the coming years.

 The photography comes from a mix of mediums including mobile photography.
 Instagram has been especially useful for showing images as journeys have progressed.
 The Two Towns and Seven Hills photography are offshoots of this project looking at the city of Edinburgh.